Curveball Spin Direction

 Curveball spin direction refers to the roughly vertical spin axis, tilted toward horizontal, that makes a fast-pitch curveball break sideways away from a same-handed hitter rather than up or down.

-Where a rise ball uses a horizontal spin axis to create vertical break, the curveball rotates around a more vertical axis so the resulting aerodynamic force pushes the ball sideways instead.
-The direction of the curve — away from a right-handed hitter when thrown by a right-handed pitcher — is set by which way the wrist rotates at release: outward relative to the body produces the standard curveball spin direction.
+Where a rise ball uses a horizontal spin axis to create vertical break, the curveball rotates around a more vertical axis.
+As a result, the resulting aerodynamic force pushes the ball sideways instead.
+The direction of the curve.
+This means away from a right-handed hitter when thrown by a right-handed pitcher.
+This means is set by which way the wrist rotates at release.
+This means snapping across the body toward the glove side produces the standard curveball spin direction.
 Recognizing this specific spin direction, as distinct from the mirror-image screwball, is what allows hitters and coaches to tell the two pitches apart before the break becomes obvious.

-Practice isolating the outward wrist rotation at slow speed until you can produce it identically regardless of arm speed, since a rushed release tends to flatten the intended spin axis.
+Practice isolating the cross-body, glove-side wrist rotation at slow speed until you can produce it identically regardless of arm speed, since a rushed release tends to flatten the intended spin axis.

 Example

-The pitcher's wrist rotates outward through the release, producing a vertical-axis spin that breaks the pitch away from the right-handed hitter's body.
+The pitcher's wrist snaps across the body toward the glove side through the release.
+This produces a vertical-axis spin that breaks the pitch away from the right-handed hitter's body.

 How it shows up on video